MehediH/Bulksplash/README.md

 ## Quick Usage

-Bulksplash now lets you directly use the tool without going through the prompt interface.
+Bulksplash lets you directly use the tool without going through the prompt interface.

 For example: `bulksplash --amount=50 --d=basket  -c=https://unsplash.com/collections/9454911 --f --j` will download 50 featured images from the "Basketball" collection into the "test" sub-folder and generate a credits file.